appfoundry/ios-multi-env-configuration/README.md

 > We assume you use Xcode 5+.
 Older Xcode versions did not have the asset system yet.
 If you are still on an older version of Xcode, you can change the app icon per environment using your project's info.plist file.
 Look for the **Icon files** key.

 We will need 2 extra App Icon sets.
 So in the **Editor** menu, click **New App Icon**.
 Rename the newly created set to ***AppIcon-Debug*** and drag and drop your debug specific icons in the correct placeholders.
 Repeat this step, but this time call the set ***AppIcon-AdHoc*** and place your ad-hoc specific icons in the correct placeholders.
 The last step is to just rename the default create app icon set to ***AppIcon-Release***.
-If not already set, again drag and drop the appropriate icon files inside this side.
+If not already set, again drag and drop the appropriate icon files inside this set.

 > Find more info on assets here: https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html